top of page

 • Find recipes and organize them into a list, spreadsheet, or app (e.g. Paprika).

-• Find healthier, free or lower-cost, or more convenient versions of foods you like.
+• Find healthier, free or lower-cost, or more convenient versions of foods that you like.

-• Share meal plan(s) that I previously made or found.
+• Share short meal plan(s) that I previously made/found.

 • Find more pre-made meal plans.